qayamuddink/prisma_learning/README.md

+##PRIMSA LEARNG
-## this is my prisma learning in which i create databases by using prisma ORM .
+ this is my prisma learning in which i create databases by using prisma ORM .